goasana/asana/CONTRIBUTING.md

 ### Pull requests

-First of all. beego follow the gitflow.
+First of all. asana follow the gitflow.
 So please send you pull request to **develop** branch.
 We will close the pull request to master branch.

 We are always happy to receive pull requests, and do our best to